 Of course, COVID-19 caused a monumental change to the display market, first for the better as it pulled in demand for IT and TVs, and more recently for the worse as the hangover sets in.
 It led to record price increases and record 2021 profits for panel makers which resulted in increased capacity investments.
 Higher capacity, reduced demand and excess inventory now have the industry down in the dumps.

 The display industry must also manage new disruptions to both supply and demand in 2022 including the Russia/Ukraine crisis, COVID-19 shutdowns in major cities in China, significantly higher energy prices, rising inflation and rising interest rates.
 DSCC's latest forecasts will reflect these issues.

-Display technologies and markets are rapidly evolving as OLED vs. MiniLED LCD competition heats up.
+Display markets are rapidly evolving as OLED vs. MiniLED LCD competition heats up.
 OLEDs will keep getting better with tandem OLED stacks, phosphorescent blue OLED emitters, G8.5 oxide backplanes and other innovations, boosting display brightness and lifetimes while lowering cost.
 In the LCD camp, MiniLED backlights bring premium performance with costs that are expected to fall rapidly.
 While LCDs and OLEDs continue to improve, the emerging threat of MicroLEDs looms.

 With that perspective, I will share DSCC’s view on the display market outlook with the latest forecasts for revenues and units by application, display technology, area, panel costs, Korea vs. China competition and more.

 The TV Market Post Pandemic